markuz-brasil/node-docker-box/readme.md

 ## what is this
 This is a basic vagrant box.
-It installs the official ubuntu box and a MEAN environment.
+It installs the official ubuntu box and a node, docker, packer environment.
-It installs mongodb, nodejs and some npm global packages.
 You can easily disable the provisions in the `Vagrantfile`

 ## Requirements
 You must have a `virtualbox` and `vagrant` installation.
 Look [here](http://docs.vagrantup.com/v2/virtualbox) for instructions, and [here](http://www.vagrantup.com/downloads) and [here](https://www.virtualbox.org/wiki/Downloads) for download